joeldmyers/python-sandbox-2/README.md

 ## VS Code Notes ##

-Shift Command P in VS Code gets the palette.
+Shift Command P in VS Code gets the command palette.

 Type in "Shell" to make sure that I can write `code .` in terminal to open project.